benoitpetit/cml/README.md

   bash <(wget -qO - https://raw.githubusercontent.com/benoitpetit/cml/refs/heads/master/hack/install.sh)
   ```

-**Note:** Ensure that the URLs correctly point to the `/hack/install.sh` script in your repository.
-Replace `master` with the appropriate branch name if necessary.
+**Note**: Ensure that the URLs point correctly to the `/hack/install.sh` script in your repository.
+Replace `master` with the appropriate branch if necessary.

 ## Uninstallation

-To uninstall CML, you can run the uninstallation script provided in the `/hack` directory of the repository.

 ### Using the Uninstallation Script

-Execute the uninstallation script directly from your terminal:
+To uninstall **CML**, run the uninstallation script from the repository:

 - Using **curl**: